lupyuen/lupyuen.github.io/src/ci2.md

 - TODO: Reducing GitHub Runners

-TODO
+TODO: Pic of CI Logs

 # Target Groups in NuttX

-We're setting up a Build Farm that will compile all Target Groups in NuttX
+We're creating a Build Farm that will compile all Target Groups in NuttX

 - TODO: Report